 That doesn’t mean you should fear negative reviews.
 In fact, it’s quite the opposite.
 Customer reviews can help you pinpoint areas for improvement, as well as assure your customers that your ratings are objective, balanced, and definitely not fake.
 Plus, they give you an opportunity to respond and show that you truly care about the customer experience.

 Managing your online reviews—and learning how to handle negative reviews—can spell the difference between success and failure.
+Weave helps you easily collect and monitor reviews on Google and Facebook.
+These reviews can be some of the best marketing for your business.

 What Is Online Review Management?